kuzzleio/documentation-old/src/guide/essentials/document-metadata.md

 ---

-## Documents deletion
+## Documents Deletion

-When a document gets deleted, Kuzzle first isolates it from other active documents, by putting in an area called the trashcan.
+When a document gets deleted, Kuzzle Backend first isolates it from other active documents by placing it in the `trashcan`.

-Documents in the trashcan cannot be accessed, searched or counted, unless the `includeTrash` flag is set when invoking the corresponding API routes.
+Documents in the `trashcan` cannot be accessed, searched or counted, unless the `includeTrash` flag is set to `true` when invoking the API route.

 ---

-## Garbage collection
+## Garbage Collection

-On regular intervals, Kuzzle will permanently delete some documents in the trashcan, starting from documents having stayed the longest in that area.

-The garbage collector follows the following rules:

-* if Kuzzle is in [overloaded state]({{ site_base_path }}kuzzle-events/core/#core-overload) when garbage collection is about to start, or if Kuzzle enters that state during garbage collection, then it will be delayed and wait until Kuzzle is no longer overloaded
-* Its behavior is configured using the `services.garbageCollector` property in Kuzzle's [configuration file]({{ site_base_path }}guide/essentials/configuration/), namely how often it passes and how many documents are deleted per data collection
+Kuzzle Backend will routinely search and permanently delete the oldest documents in the `trashcan`.
+This garbage collecting can be configured using the `services.garbageCollector` property in the Kuzzle Backend [configuration file]({{ site_base_path }}guide/essentials/configuration/).
+In general, garbage collection works as follows:

-* When Kuzzle is started, it will wait the configured delay before running the garbage collector for the first time
+* When Kuzzle Backend is started, it will check the `services.garbageCollector` property and wait the configured delay before running the garbage collection for the first time.
+* If Kuzzle Backend is in [overload]({{ site_base_path }}kuzzle-events/core/#core-overload) the garbage collecting will be postponed until the load is reduced.